 The K&K Sound special pickup sets, like the Bass Master Pro, Bass Master Rockabilly, Golden Trinity Mic Combos, etc., all use the two channel capability of this design to minimize the number of wires you need to get everything set up.

 - If you have two different pickups and you want to blend them together with a preamp, a "dual mono" input preamp is the simplest way to do it.
 A separate mono cable from each pickup goes to each separate input - easy-peasy.

 - If you have a system like the Bass Master Pro, which wires both pickups to separate contacts on a single jack, then you want to use a TRS/stereo cable to connect them to a preamp with a TRS input - like the Dual Channel Pro ST or the LR Baggs MixPro.
-(The Solstice from DTAR actually has "smart jacks" which will accept either two separate mono cables OR a single stereo one... clever!)
+The Headway EDB-2 and the Grace Design FELiX can also accept two inputs using a single TRS Cable.